Pay Your Workers agreement to end wage & severance theft

 Yes, CCC supports the campaign for the Global Fund for Social Protection.

 There need to be fair, inclusive, objective, and transparent processes for verifying eligibility for and disbursement of wage payments, supported by brands.
 The process should cover all workers whether employed, furloughed, dismissed, or terminated, and workers should be paid through wage slips that reinforce employment relationships.
-For factories that are reopening, payroll review combined with transparency will be critical.
-Brands are strongly encouraged to do this collectively; for example, through:

 What does "wages and benefits” mean?